 Free PDF Sample

 This sample is a low-resolution watermarked PDF but it is fully functional.

 Free PDF samples of several other books are listed in my newsletter blogpost.
-(Do not worry.
+Do not worry.
 You do not have to subscribe.
 However, if you do subscribe, you get a FREE 200-puzzle combined ebook version of my World of Word Ladders books.

 - ALLIANCE, n.
 In international politics, the union of two thieves who have their hands so deeply inserted in each other's pockets that they cannot separately plunder a third.

 - BRIDE, n.
 A woman with a fine prospect of happiness behind her.